MIC-DKFZ/nnUNet/documentation/inference_example_Prostate.md

     ```
     Note that `-t 5` specifies the task with id 5 (which corresponds to the Prostate dataset).
 You can also give the full
     task name `Task005_Prostate`. `OUTPUT_DIRECTORY` is where the resulting segmentations are saved.

+    Predictions should be quite fast and you should be donw within a couple of minutes.
+If you would like to speed it
+    up (at the expense of a slightly lower segmentation quality) you can disable test time data augmentation by
+    setting the `--disable_tta` flag (8x speedup).
+If this is still too slow for you, you can consider using only a
+    single model instead of the ensemble by specifying `-f 0`.
+This will use only the model trained on fold 0 of the
+    cross-validation for another 5x speedup.
-8) If you want to use an ensemble for inference, you need to run the following commands:
+8) If you want to use an ensemble of different U-Net configurations for inference, you need to run the following commands:

     Prediction with 3d full resolution U-Net (this command is a little different than the one above).
     ```bash